 Detroit is affected by a mysterious power cut.
 When the lights come back on, everybody has vanished, leaving behind empty clothes.
 A handful of survivors – Paul, a projectionist at a multiplex; Rosemary, a physical therapist at the public hospital; and tv news reporter Luke – remain behind.
 They encounter sporadic survivors but also see that the shadows are moving, causing the others to abruptly vanish too.
 All three come together at a bar on 7th Street that is tended by twelve-year-old James as he waits for his mother to return.
 Light is the only way to keep the shadows from advancing.
 However, the shadows are draining all power, including the torch batteries they use, reducing the city to night even during the day.
 The bar is kept alight by a fuel-powered generator in the basement but this too is starting to fail.
 The four of them try to puzzle out what is happening and keep the shadows from advancing.

 I have believed for several years now that Brad Anderson is one of the best under-the-radar directors of genre material out there.
 Anderson first appeared with the 50 minute Frankenstein’s Planet of Monsters (1995) and the non-genre indie films The Darien Gap (1995) and Next Stop Wonderland (1998).
 Anderson then made the delightful time travel romance Happy Accidents (2000) and found modest acclaim with the psycho-thriller Session 9 (2001) and the arthouse hit of The Machinist (2004).
 Anderson has also made the non-genre thriller Transsiberian (2008) in between a number of episodes of tv series such as The Wire (2002-8) and Fringe (2008-13).
 All of these are solid dramatic films with intelligent screenplays and show Brad Anderson with a more than worthy ability to choose good casts not for star power but for their ability to venture inside their characters.
-Subsequent to this, he made the 911 call psycho-thriller The Call (2013) and the asylum horror Eliza Graves/Stonehearst Asylum (2014), the international thriller Beirut (2018) and the medical horror Fractured (2019) and the horror film Blood (2022).
+Subsequent to this, he made the 911 call psycho-thriller The Call (2013), the asylum horror Eliza Graves/Stonehearst Asylum (2014), the international thriller Beirut (2018) and the medical horror Fractured (2019) and the horror film Blood (2022).